WHO IS THE COURSE FOR?

 Faculty of Law, University of Geneva

 Jacques de Werra is professor of contract law and intellectual property law at the Law School of the University of Geneva, Switzerland.
-Since July 2015, he also is Vice-Rector of relations with International Organization among others.
+He was Vice-Rector of the university digital strategy among others.
 He was Faculty Fellow/Faculty Associate of the Berkman Center for Internet and Society at Harvard University.
 He authored a doctoral thesis in Swiss and comparative copyright law which he completed as a visiting scholar at the Max-Planck Institute for Intellectual Property, Competition and Tax Law in Munich in 1996.
 He then practiced law in Switzerland, before obtaining an LL.M. degree from Columbia Law School in New York City in 2001 and being admitted to the New York bar in 2002.

 Faculty of Law, University of Geneva

-In addition to these legal activities, he participates regularly in associative and cultural activities in the field of art and music.
+In addition to these legal activities, he is involved in associative and cultural activities in the field of Art and Music, in particular he co-founded lab-of-arts and Artists Rights, free legal consultations for Swiss artists (i.e. Swiss volunteering lawyers for the arts).

 Fabio Aspis, Brazil, Internet Law Summer School 2019